mleader1/cryptocurrency-trading-bot/README.md

 ## Contribution
 You are more than welcomed to contribute more into the strategy design or trading features needed in the bot.
-Currently it only supports CEX.IO trading exchange.

 The bot is designed to cope with multiple trading platforms, your contribution of adding more supported exchanges are welcomed.